 - According to the prevalent customs in some parts of India, widows, especially upper caste-Hindu widows were expected to lead a life of austerity and extremities.

-- Remarriage was not permitted even if the widow was a child and the marriage was not even consummated.
+- Widows remarriage was not permitted even if she was a child and the marriage was not even consummated.
 Widows had to wear a white saree of coarse material.
 In many cases, she had to shave off her hair and was not even allowed to wear a blouse.

 - Ishwar Chandra cited Hindu scriptures to show that widow remarriage was well within the folds of Hinduism.
 Through his efforts, Lord Canning enacted the Widow Remarriage Act throughout British India.

 |History is an important subject for UPSC 2022 preparation.
 Read some important Modern Indian History topics to aid your preparation from the links given below:|

 Major changes after the Establishment of the Act

 - As per the law: “No marriage contracted between Hindus shall be invalid, and the issue of no such marriage shall be illegitimate, by reason of the woman having been previously married or betrothed to another person who was dead at the time of such marriage, any custom and any interpretation of Hindu Law to the contrary notwithstanding.”

 - The law also held that widows who remarry were entitled to all the rights and inheritances that a woman who marries for the first time would have.

 - As per the act, the widow forfeited any inheritance that she may have obtained from her deceased husband.

 - The act also provided legal safeguards to men who married widows.